-Kitchen: Contemplating an upgrade to your rental property?
-First, weigh the construction costs versus the expected gain in property value.
-In a recent nationwide survey, most home sellers indicated that kitchen updates offered the best return on investment (ROI) for the money spent.
-A fully updated kitchen, however, isn’t the only way to see your property values rise.
-Instead, minor updates, such as refacing cabinets, replacing appliances, or adding a new countertop, sink, or faucet can give your property’s interior a new look for less the cost.
+Kitchen Remodel: For your rental property’s interior, the chief upgrade that will, in all likelihood, maximize your property’s value is remodeling the kitchen.
+People love their kitchens, and tenants are no exception!
+In a recently done nationwide survey, several home sellers pointed out that kitchen updates offered the best return on investment (ROI) for the money spent.
+Still, that doesn’t follow that you need to truly re-do the entire kitchen to see your property values surge.
+Rather, minor updates, such as refacing cabinets, replacing appliances, or adding a new countertop, sink, or faucet, can refresh your property’s interior without breaking your budget.

-Looking for tips to help you build a rental property that attracts both renters and buyers?
-Give Real Property Management Seacoast New Hampshire a call at 603-343-2202 to speak with an Exeter property manager today.
-We can help you evaluate your property’s current condition and suggest budget-friendly ways to ensure that your property stays competitive in rental and resale markets.
+Would you like to know more information about how to put together a rental property that both renters and buyers will intend to have?
+Give Real Property Management Seacoast New Hampshire a call at 603-343-2202 today.
+We can help you evaluate your property’s current condition and provide suggestions for cost-efficient approaches to make sure that your property stays competitive in rental and resale markets.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.